ExCALIBUR-NEPTUNE/nektar-diffusion-ambipolar/README.md

 >cd $HOME/nektar-diffusion
 >mkdir build && cd build
 >cmake -DNektar++_DIR=$HOME/nektar-v5.0.2/build  -DNEKTAR_BUILD_DOCS=ON ..
+>make document-pdf
 >make -j 4 install
 ```

 *DNektar++_DIR* should be the directory containing either *Nektar++Config.cmake* or *nektar++-config.cmake*.
 In this case, it is *$HOME/nektar-v5.0.2/build*.
 The *DNEKTAR_BUILD_DOCS=ON* enables the build of the latex files in the the [docs](https://gitlab.nektar.info/neptune/nektar-diffusion/-/tree/steady_b/docs) folder, which documents the variational formulation of the two-dimensional anisotropic thermal conduction and the key parameters.
+Therefore the document.pdf in **docs** folder can be built by *make document-pdf*.
 To build these latex files, `TexLive` should be installed a prior and its executables are searchable in the PATH of the system.

 **Curses interface:**